veddox/monarch-arena/README.md

 ## Overview

-The repository contains a module (`arena.py`) that interfaces with the hardware via the [Adafruit DotStar](https://github.com/adafruit/Adafruit_DotStar_Pi) library and offers a choice between various display modes (`SERIAL`, `PARALLEL`, `DUPLICATE`, `TEXT`).
+The repository contains a library module (`arena.py`) that interfaces with the hardware via the [Adafruit DotStar](https://github.com/adafruit/Adafruit_DotStar_Pi) library and offers a choice between various display modes (`SERIAL`, `PARALLEL`, `DUPLICATE`, `TEXT`).

-The `shape.py` module provides a range of shape drawing functions that can be used to construct experiment display setups.
+The `shape.py` module provides a range of shape drawing functions that can be used to create animations for experiment setups.

-There are a couple of scripts to display pre-defined images/animations:
+There are a couple of scripts to display pre-defined images or animations:

 * `house.py` is an example script that draws an image of a house
 * `landscape.py` animates two elements moving around a simple landscape
-* `dot_bar.py` is a simplified version of the landscape
+* `dot_bar.py` shows a dot and a vertical bar rotating in opposite directions
 * `optic_flow.py` simulates optic flow using a moving pattern of vertical bars

-These can simply be executed from the commandline with `./<scriptname>.py`.

 ## Usage